albertocarm/bayescores/README.md

 ***Extended follow-up***

+To simulate a mature data release, we repeat the trial simulation with an extended follow-up.
+In this scenario, the long-term survivors are fully segregated from the rest of the patient population, which resolves the non-identifiability issue.

-You can clearly see how the identifiability problem disappears once follow-up is extended, and how the model is then able to capture this more complete statistical evidence and act accordingly.
+You can clearly see how the model captures this more complete statistical evidence and acts accordingly.
+This demonstrates the method’s capacity to adapt to the amount of information available in a study, providing a more confident and precise measure of the long-term benefit once the data is mature.

 ``` r
 set.seed(123)